 Nevertheless, as we are sure that you need at least a vague reference, here are the numbers:

 Usually, flats are comprehensive and already have a washing machine and fridge, so you won’t need to pay that extra.
-They are usually also fully furnished, with complete kitchen and utensils.
+They are usually also fully furnished, with a complete kitchen and utensils.

 Finally, the good news is that there is always room for negotiation.
 If you directly go to a landlord, it is possible to negotiate and get a reduced price than what you saw online.

-Cost of renting and monthly bills
+Cost of monthly bills

 Even though there’s a fixed monthly price you need to pay as a rental, that’s not the whole story.